KubaRocks/notification-service/README.md

 # Back-End Engineer technical task

-## What I Do
+## What I Do and Why

-This application purpose is to send notifications over several channels: mail, push notifications and SMS.
+This application purpose is to send `Messages` to the `Customer` over several channels: mail, push notifications and SMS.

 I've decided to choose symfony framework as a base, because OTB it provides services such as mailer or messenger, which were crucial for this implementation.
 Also, I know it quite well, so it was easy for me to spin everything up.